batstateu-is/2025-BatstateU-IS/README.md

   - One key recommendation is to incorporate a differential gear in the driving mechanism, as explored in the initial design.
 This is significant because, for example, in a right turn, the left wheel must travel a greater distance along the circular path than the right wheel in the same amount of time, since it is farther from the turn's center.
 In short, it allows the left and right wheels to rotate at different speeds, which is especially beneficial when the robot is turning.
 Additionally, it performs well in maintaining traction, stability, and reducing wheel slips during sharp or tight turns.
 Although the differential gear was removed in later versions due to various concerns, a properly tuned, tested, and incorporated differential mechanism could enhance the robot’s turning precision when combined with effective programming and mobility control.

 - **Exploring Different Steering Geometry**
   - It is also significant to evaluate other steering geometries, specifically the Ackermann steering mechanism.
-Due to its complexity, as well as time constraints, Parallel steering was utilized in the robot since it was more manageable and controllable within the available preparation time.
-Consequently, the Ackermann steering mechanism, though not easy to implement, allows for better control when performing critical and sharp turns.
+Due to its complexity, as well as time constraints, Ackermann steering was utilized in the robot since it was more manageable and controllable within the available preparation time.
+Consequently, the Differential steering mechanism, though not easy to implement, allows for better control when performing critical and sharp turns.

 - **Exploring Different Driving Mechanism**
   - Both all-wheel drive (AWD) and rear-wheel drive (RWD) configurations have their respective advantages and drawbacks, and the optimal choice depends on performance priorities and operating conditions.
 The robot currently utilizes an RWD system due to its simpler construction and easier control.
 However, incorporating an AWD transmission could potentially enhance speed, acceleration, and overall stability by distributing power across all four wheels, thereby reducing the likelihood of wheel slippage during rapid acceleration.
 It should be noted, however, that AWD systems generally add weight, which could slightly reduce maximum speed.